 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-In contrast to solving a linear equation, solving a quadratic equation requires some more advanced mathematics..
-However, you have this handy-dandy quadratic equation solver.
-All kidding aside, quadratic equations can be quickly solved using the quadratic formula
+Compared to solving a linear equation, solving a quadratic equation requires some more advanced mathematics..
+Fortunately, any quadratic equation can readily be solved using the quadratic formula

-Solving a quadratic equation will always result in 2 solutions for x.
-These solutions are called roots.
+When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, the two roots may be equal, producing one solution for x.
+Depending on the values of a, b, and c, both roots may be the same, producing one solution for x.

 for a random example of a quadratic equation.